abra-code/replay/README.md

   --deny-network       With sandbox active, deny outbound network (allowed by default).
   --mcp-server       Start an MCP (Model Context Protocol) stdio server.
                      Use --allow-read PATH for read-only dirs and --allow-write PATH for read-write dirs (repeatable).
 Both flags imply --sandbox.
+A --sandbox-profile JSON file's read_only/read_write dirs are also included in the allowed set.
-                     The FIRST allowed directory is the project (working) directory: tools with an optional 'directory' param (e.g. grep_files) resolve relative globs under it when 'directory' is omitted.
+                     The FIRST explicit --allow-read/--allow-write dir is the project (working) directory (or the first profile read_write dir if none are given): tools with an optional 'directory' param (e.g. grep_files) resolve relative globs under it when 'directory' is omitted.
                      Implements the standard MCP filesystem tool set plus extended tools (grep_files, glob_search, edit_files, execute_command).
                      See mcp_tools_reference.md for the full tool and parameter reference.